towersvault/shinpokered/README.md

 - Gen 2 color / graphics - The goal is to keep art direction and assets within the purview of a pre-1998 direction.
 - Battle mechanics from later generations - Gen 1's gameplay must be generally be preserved, so no special defense, physical-special split, critical hits untied from speed, updated move pools, etc.
 - Later-gen evolutions/forms/variants - I'm keeping this strictly to the original 151.
+- Translations - This is best handled by other teams using their own project repositories.

 #Frequently Asked Questions
 ---------------------------
+> **Will you do a special request just for me or make some specific patches or a ROM file for me?**

+No. Such requests will be politely declined.
+If you think you have a good recommendation, please fill out a suggestion ticket in the Issues tab of this project's github repository.

 > **I love your work!
 How can I donate to you?**

 The gesture is appreciated and highly flattering, but donations of any sort are politely declined.